7 Tips On How to Determine Value of a Used Camper

 See, my first travel trailer was a used, old bunkhouse camper.
 It was the perfect fit for my family.
 Unfortunately, five months later, it developed a leak in the back wall, which cost thousands of dollars to repair.
 I had to trade it in a painful loss.

-Unfortunately, it came with a roof leak defect from the factory, and fall last year, the toilet fell through the floor.
+Unfortunately, it came with a roof leak defect from the factory, and last year, the toilet fell through the floor.

 New Camper